jaredkrinke/log/content/posts/static-site-generators/smallest-static-site-generator.md

 ---
-title: A 270 KB static site generator based on Markdown and Lua
+title: A 450 KB static site generator based on Markdown and Lua
-description: Tired of bloat, I made a new static site generator that is 10x faster and 100x smaller than my last effort.
-And this one runs on NetBSD.
+description: Tired of bloat, I made a new static site generator that is 5x faster and 50x smaller than my last effort.
+And this one runs on x86 NetBSD.
 date: 2025-04-22
 keywords: [lua]
 ---
 Today, I unveil my most gratuitous static site generator yet: [luasmith](https://github.com/jaredkrinke/luasmith).

-* **It's ~~270 KB~~ 450 KB** (static binary + templates for this site, gzip compressed)
+* **It's 450 KB** (static binary + templates for this site, gzip compressed)
-* **It builds my ~140 page site in ~~150 ms~~ 300 ms** (wall clock time, on an 11-year-old old laptop)
+* **It builds my ~140 page site in 300 ms** (wall clock time, on an 11-year-old old laptop)
 * **It performs acceptably on a 28-year-old laptop, running NetBSD** (Pentium 166 MHz)
 * **It's trivial to compile**, requiring only a C compiler, `make`, `sed`, and `sh`